 Personal Belongings and Valuables

 When admitted to the Inpatient Unit, staff will examine your belongings, including any items in your clothing.
 Please note there is limited space for personal belongings.
 Staff can help you and your visitors decide which items are needed.
-All items and valuables not permitted on the unit will be sent home or locked up until discharge.
+All items and any valuables that are not permitted on the unit will be sent home or locked up until discharge.